 An open-source content management system, like WordPress, also means that there are endless customization options because developers can create plugins or themes to serve any number of specific functions.
-The WordPress plugin repository has more than 54,000 free options that help with everything from design to functionality to marketing.
-And WooCommerce offers an extension library with over 300 add-ons built specifically for eCommerce.
+The WordPress plugin repository has more than 54,000 free options that help with everything from design to functionality and marketing.
+And WooCommerce offers an extension marketplace with over 300 add-ons built specifically for online stores.

 If your products are complicated or unique, you can set up your store however you’d like with WooCommerce.
 Here are a few ways to do that:

-- Accept deposits from your customers and offer payment plans.
+- Accept deposits from your customers or offer payment plans.

 - Allow shoppers to mix and match products.